 blog image

 Do you like cats?
-At a cat cafe, you can relax while watching these adorable fuzzy little creatures.
-There aren’t many cat cafes in other countries, I think, so you can put going to a cat cafe down as one of the special things you can do in Japan.
-It’s also a great way to take a 1 hour break for your feet which will probably be tired from all the sightseeing.
+At a cat café, you can relax while watching these adorable fuzzy little creatures.
+There aren’t many cat cafés in other countries, I think, so you can put going to a cat café down as one of the special things you can do in Japan.
+It’s also a great way to take a 1-hour break for your feet, which will probably be tired from all the sightseeing.

 See Tokyo From Above at the Tokyo SkyTree

 You can see the Tokyo Sky Tree from Asakusa, and if you’re not afraid of heights, you should actually go to the observation deck.
-It’s only one station away on the Tobu SkyTree Line or a 15 minute walk from Asakusa.
+It’s only one station away on the Tobu SkyTree Line or a 15-minute walk from Asakusa.
 There are two observation decks, and the view from the upper deck is so high that the city of Tokyo looks like a miniature toy town from above.
 You can even see Mount Fuji in the far distance if the day is clear.

-If you’re not to keen about going up to the observatory, you can visit Solamachi Sky Tree Town at the base of the tower.
+If you’re not too keen about going up to the observatory, you can visit Solamachi Sky Tree Town at the base of the tower.
 There are many shops where you can find souvenirs and there’s even an aquarium there.

 Address: 1-1-2 Oshiage, Sumida-ku, Tokyo